rentpath/blog/articles/webpack_tboyd/article.md

 ## How to load assets in Webpack

 As of 2014, there were two main styles for importing Javascript modules: CommonJS and AMD.
-Webpack incorporates these two styles, as shown below:
+Webpack incorporates these two styles, as shown below.
+A new style, ES6's import syntax, became popular in 2015, which is planned for Webpack 2, but we'll leave that aside for now.

 ```javascript
 // CommonJS: